Visualizing Data Types in API Documentation

 or false

 , much like a light switch—on or off.
+Boolean values are common in API requests and responses for toggle features and status indicators.

 Visual Representation: